-- 4.11 The Framework supports placements for Children in Care, Children in Need, Care Leavers and young homeless 16-17 year olds, offering support packages of up to 25 hours per week with the opportunity to create bespoke individual packages for children and young people who have higher needs. - 4.12 As of 31 March 2021, there were 7 young people in semi-independent placements, a decrease in 11 placements from the same time last year as a direct result of fewer unaccompanied asylum seeking children (UASC) requiring placements, which is not expected to rise to previous numbers. - 4.13 To provide some flexibility into Derby's Supported Accommodation offer, the following approved approaches are being implemented. - A pilot partnership between Derby City Council and Derby Homes to deliver some support. - A Derby city block contract for supported accommodation. - A D2N2 approach to supported accommodation.
+- 4.11 The Framework supports placements for Children in Care, Children in Need, Care Leavers and young homeless 16-17 year olds, offering support packages of up to 25 hours per week with the opportunity to create bespoke individual packages for children and young people who have higher needs. - 4.12 As of 31 March 2021, there were 71 young people in semi-independent placements, this is consistent with 2020/21. - 4.13 To provide some flexibility into Derby's Supported Accommodation offer, the following approved approaches are being implemented. - A pilot partnership between Derby City Council and Derby Homes to deliver some support. - A Derby city block contract for supported accommodation. - A D2N2 approach to supported accommodation.